ecoacoustics/website/content/resources/lessons/wrangiling-sound-files/practical/index.md

 - [FL001: Preallocated headers (near-empty corrupt files)](https://github.com/ecoacoustics/known-problems/blob/main/frontier_labs/FL001.md)
 - [WA002: Generating Files with No Data](https://github.com/ecoacoustics/known-problems/blob/main/wildlife_acoustics/WA002.md)

-Examples of each are in the `EMU Examples` folder.
+In the `EMU Examples` folder are examples of each of those problems.
 Note the `--dry-run` argument: this prevents EMU from making any changes to the files.
 If you remove the dry run argument EMU **will modify the files**.
 Dry runs are a safety feature: they give users a chance to see if a potentially dangerous action will have the intended affect.